Chipotle Salmon Burgers with Cilantro Lime Cream

 For the buns:

 Cut up 1/4 of the salmon into chunks and place it in a food processor.
 Cut the remaining 3/4 of the salmon into a 1/4-inch dice and reserve in a large bowl.
-From the list of salmon patty ingredients, add the mayonnaise, chipotle, adobo sauce, lime zest and panko to the food processor.
+From the list of salmon patty ingredients, add the mayonnaise, chipotle, adobo sauce, lime zest and 3 tablespoons of panko to the food processor.
 Blend until smooth.

 Add the whole grain mustard and green onions to the diced salmon in the bowl.
 Gently fold in the salmon mixture from the food processor to combine.

 Oil a baking sheet.
 Divide the salmon mixture into 6 equal dollops on the baking sheet.
 Wet your hands with cold water, and shape the salmon into patties about the same diameter as the hamburger buns.
 Cover tightly and refrigerate for 1 hour.

 To prepare the Cilantro Lime Cream, beat together the cream cheese, crème fraiche and lime juice.
 Stir in the lime zest, poblano and cilantro.
 Cover and refrigerate until use.

 Prepare the grill for direct grilling at 500° to 600°F.

 Spread a little mayonnaise inside the sliced hamburger buns and season sparingly with sea salt.